Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

     # Input values

     r1 = 1.5                       # radius of the ball
-    m1 = 1.                        # mass of the ball
+    m1 = 1.0                       # mass of the ball
     m11 = m1 / 5.                  # mass of the red dot
     m_link1 = 0.5 * m1             # mass of the link
-    l1 = 6.                        # length of the massless rod of the pendulum
+    l1 = 6.0                       # length of the massless rod of the pendulum
     k1 = 1000.                     # 'spring constant' of the balls
     reibung1 = 0.0                 # friction in the joints
     q1x, q1y, q1z = 0.2, 0.2, 0.2  # initial deflection of the first rod

     omega1 = 7.5                  # initial rot. speed of ball_i around A[i].y
-    u1x, u1y, u1z = 0., omega1, 0.  # initial angular velocity of the first rod
+    u1x, u1y, u1z = 0.0, omega1, 0.0  # initial ang. velocity of the first rod
     intervall = 5.0

     schritte = 100 * int(intervall)